Edgenesis/shifu/README.md

 Shifu can be deployed with a single command.
 #### 🤖Plug'n'Play
 Shifu will automatically recognize and provide basic functionalities to a supported IoT device.
 Once the developer completes Shifu's template, all features of the device should be immediately available.
-#### 🪄Easy to extend
+#### 🪄High extensibility
 Developer can further implement Shifu's interface/SDKs to create custom features and unleash endless possibilities.
 #### 🔧Zero maintenance
 Shifu aims to achieve zero maintenance by adopting cutting-edge cloud native best practices.
-After all, Shifu should take care of himself and make operators' lives easier!
+After all, Shifu should take care of himself and make DevOps' lives easier!

 # Community